 Before buying our cat, we’d been watching the journey of The Wynns and it seemed like they had the perfect buying and service experience with Just Catamarans.
 So, when it came time to boat shop, Just Catamarans was the only broker we sought out (first mistake).
 So yeah, we had a poor experience with our Just Catamarans broker so when it came time to get some service done, we jumped into a fairly large service job with Just Catamarans (second mistake) without doing too much research on other options (third mistake), or even thinking about getting a second or third quote for the project (forth mistake).

-Fast forward MONTHS into a project that was only supposed to take 2 weeks, we were getting increasingly frustrated with pricing (more details below), communication (details below), and an overall lack of competence and professionalism that we decided to enlist the help of MazOcean (fifth mistake) which ended up just costing us more money with little resolve.
+Fast forward MONTHS into a project, we were getting increasingly frustrated with pricing (more details below), communication (details below), and a lack of professionalism, that we decided to enlist the help of MazOcean (fifth mistake) which ended up just costing us more money with little resolve.
 Then, our friends Catharine and James, a couple who were running a 62-foot Lagoon catamaran for its owner, suggested we should chat with MultiTech Marine.

 So, here’s a complete rundown of our experiences, thoughts, and musings about the last 5 months we spent in Fort Lauderdale servicing our new sailing catamaran.

-Rafael, who was our main contact as Just Catamarans (justcatamarans.net) for the service portion, was always very nice, polite, and knowledgeable.
-We always had a great time chatting with him when he came by the boat, but we were disappointed in our overall experience.
+Rafael, our main contact as Just Catamarans (justcatamarans.net) for the service portion, was always very nice, polite, and knowledgeable.
+We always had a great time chatting with him when he came by the boat.
+But, due to understaffing, and lack of project communication, we were disappointed with our overall Just Catamarans experience.